ajwill85/grc-ai-governance-serverless/PROJECT_COMPLETE.md

 - ⏳ Install Docker Desktop (optional)
 - ⏳ Complete web app MVP (optional)
 - ⏳ Deploy to production (optional)
-- ✅ **Use for Aura application NOW!**
+- ✅ **Use for job applications NOW!**

 ---

 **Congratulations!
-You have a production-ready, portfolio-quality project that demonstrates exactly the skills Aura is looking for in a GRC Engineer (AI & Privacy).** 🎉
+You have a production-ready, portfolio-quality project that demonstrates exactly the skills organizations look for in a GRC Engineer (AI & Privacy).** 🎉

 **Repository**: https://github.com/ajwill85/aws-ai-governance-framework
 **Latest Scan**: 27 findings, Risk Score 100/100